Manish-BDE/Credit-Card-Fraud-Detection/README.md

   • Producer to create the transactions in JSON format, to be added and queued in Kafka topics.

 STEP 16:
-  • Spark structured streaming program as a Consumer that will consume the data from kafka topics.
+  • Spark structured streaming program as a Consumer that will consume the data from Kafka topics.

 STEP 17:
-  • Retrieve the timestamp and zipcode of the last transaction of each card.
+  • Retrieve the timestamp and zip code of the last transaction of each card.

 STEP 18:
   • Processing in Spark Streaming -